jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 * Domain-Specific Languages
 * An Domain-Specific Language example along the way with an arithmetic expression evaluator for rational numbers.
 This is, it will support fractions.
 * Programming Language Grammars
 * Grammars and Object-Oriented design mappings.
 I think this is where most of the elegance of the pattern resides.
-I will expand beyond their stem cell diagrams.
+I will expand beyond the GoF stem cell diagram.
 * Scanners and Parsers
 * A Use Case based upon a project based Interpreter/DSL that I designed and the project deployed.

 # Specification is Interpreter
-While I think I will need additional blogs to describe Interpreter sufficiently, I can provide an overview here.
+While I think I will need additional blogs to describe Interpreter sufficiently, I can provide a quick overview here.

 Interpreter can sound intimidating with grammars, parsers, etc. But we’ve already encountered an Interpreter in this blog series.
 [Specification](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html) is a specialized and limited scoped Interpreter.
 If someone can understand the nuts-and-bolts of Specification, then Interpreter isn't much of a leap beyond that.
 I featured Specification in the two previous blogs ([Specification](https://jhumelsine.github.io/2024/03/06/specification-design-pattern.html) and [Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html)) because it’s a steppingstone toward understanding Interpreter as a whole.

-Coincidentally, the GoF used a similar problem for their C++ Interpreter example, which was a Boolean expression evaluator.
+Coincidentally, the GoF used a similar problem, Boolean expression evaluator, for their C++ Interpreter example.
 Specification is a Boolean evaluator as well.
 The main difference between the GoF example and Specification is the leaf nodes.
 Leaf nodes in the GoF example are either Boolean variables or true/false Boolean constants.
 With Specification, the leaf nodes are Boolean values based upon the satisfiability of the field attributes within a Context object.
-In the case of the Smart Playlist Specification, the leaf node Boolean results from a Track's Genre, Rating, Artist, and other attributes.
+In the case of the Smart Playlist Specification, the leaf node Boolean values derive from a Track's Genre, Rating, Artist, and other attributes.

-The GoF don’t show all the steps from grammar to implementation.
+The GoF don’t show all the steps from grammar to implementation in their C++ example.
 I’m going to fill in a few of the gaps with Specification here as a short primer.
 I’ll present more details in the subsequent blog entries.

 ## Domain-Specific Language Primer
 Specification is a [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 A DSL is a small language that’s designed for a specific domain.
 In the [Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), it’s a domain that allows the user organize Smart Playlists based upon a set of user defined rules that dynamically organize tracks in those playlists based upon their attribute values.